-At the Department of Geography you can specialize in three programs: Geography (major/minor), Environmental Studies (minor), International and Global Studies (minor).
+At the Department of Geography you can specialize in three programs: Geography (major/minor), Environmental Studies (major/minor), International and Global Studies (minor).
 We encourage students to take advantage of Study Abroad and internships and work individually with students to incorporate those experiences in our program.
 Please meet with one of the program advisors to learn more.

 The faculty have diverse research interests in addition to their teaching responsibilities.
 These interests largely focus on natural and human-forced changes in atmospheric, hydrological and ecological systems, as well as related topics in hazards, urban, economic and gender geography, especially those connected with the theme of globalization.